 7. Try not to stress (even when it seems impossible).

-Even though our event was teeny-tiny, it still flew by.
-Remember to take a few minutes alone with your husband or wife.
-I’m so happy that our photographer Stacey suggested that we walk ahead of her while she snapped pics, which ended up being a really sweet time for us as brand-new newlyweds!”
+Even though our wedding was teeny-tiny, it still flew by.
+My top wedding tip is to remember to take a few minutes alone with your husband or wife.
+I’m so happy that our photographer suggested that we walk ahead of her while he snapped pics, which ended up being a really sweet time for us as brand-new newlyweds!”

 8. Prioritize, prioritize, prioritize.